HL7/fhir-shorthand/input/pagecontent/reference.md

 #### External IGs

 Dependencies between a FSH project and other IGs MUST be declared.
 The form of this declaration is outside the scope of the FSH language and SHOULD be managed by implementations.
 In this Guide, these are referred to as "external" IGs.

-#### Version Numbering

-The FSH specification, like other FHIR Implementation Guides (IGs), expresses versions in terms of three integers, x.y.z, indicating the sequence of releases.
-Release 2 is later than release 1 if x2 > x1 or (x2 = x1 and y2 > y1), or (x2 = x1 and y2 = y1 and z2 > z1).
-Implementations SHOULD indicate what version or versions of the FSH specification they implement.

-Like other HL7 FHIR IGs, the version numbering of the FSH specification does not entirely follow the [semantic versioning convention](https://semver.org).
-Consistent with semantic versioning, an increment of z indicates a patch release containing minor updates and bug fixes, while maintaining backwards compatibility with the previous version.
-An increment in y indicates new or modified features, and potentially, non-backward-compatible changes (i.e., a minor or major release in semantic versioning).
-By HL7 convention, the major version number x typically does not increment until the release of a new balloted version.

 ### FSH Language Basics